taesoosong/taesoosong.github.io/_pages/about.md

 - Whether novel big data sources can help us research household residential mobility more closely (submitted to a journal)
 - Whether there are increasing investor purchases of naturally occurring affordable housing (NOAH) stocks in California and how they relate to neighborhood change (co-authored with Carolina Reid)

-Second, I am also deeply interested in the profound demographic shift towards **greater ethnic diversity in American and Canadian cities**, driven by the immigration of Asian and Hispanic populations.
+Second, I am also deeply interested in the profound demographic shift towards **greater ethnic diversity in American and Canadian cities** with a focus on Asian populations.
 This growing trend requires an updated understanding of how policy and planning impact patterns of housing access and segregation beyond the white-black binary paradigm.
 Recent projects that examine this issue include:
 - How provincial foreign buyer taxes, in response to international capital inflows into housing markets, impact rental market affordability in British Columbia and Ontario in Canada (submitted to a journal)
 - My dissertation research, outlined below.